The process below does not support GoogleUniversal Analytics.

 id INT PRIMARY KEY, user_id INT NOT NULL, source VARCHAR(255), medium VARCHAR(255), term VARCHAR(255), content VARCHAR(255), campaign VARCHAR(255), gclid VARCHAR(255).
 Whenever a user signs up, grab the referral information and store it to this table.

-Now that we are saving user acquisition source, how can we use it?
+Now that you are saving user acquisition source, how can you use it?

 users table with the following structure:

-For starters, we can count the number of users coming from each referral channel by running the following query against your database:
+For starters, you can count the number of users coming from each referral channel by running the following query against your database: